Masked Mutant: What? You tricked me! The great Masked Mutant, tricked by a boy!

 - Further subverted in one novel to series where Odo warns off a Cardassian with a tale about how he voluntarily transformed himself into some food the certain alien liked, allowed himself to be eaten, and then expanded in the alien's stomach, ripping him apart.
 (It's implied that Odo's lying about having actually done that, but the fact that he could do that is terrifying enough).

-- In Greek mythology, Zeus realized that he had to get his wife, Metis (goddess of prudence and magical cunning) out of the way, since it had been prophesied that she would bear powerful children, and he feared being assassinated.
+- In Greek mythology, Zeus realized that he had to get his mistress, Metis (goddess of prudence and magical cunning) out of the way, since it had been prophesied that she would bear powerful children, and he feared being assassinated.
 He suggested that they play a "game" of changing shapes, and, when she turned into a fly, he swallowed her whole.
 She was a pretty good sport about the whole thing, and from thereafter she lived inside his head, giving him good advice.
-She also gave birth to their daughter, Athena, who had to be delivered via skull.
+She also gave birth to their daughter, Athena, who had to be delivered via skull (and so, despite Zeus' claims, he did not create Athena alone).
+And it turns out that Zeus's fears were unfounded because while Athena was very powerful, she was also completely loyal and devoted to her father.

 - The final battle in King's Quest V has the hero engage in a shapeshifting duel with an evil wizard.
 After his first three forms are countered, the wizard gets mad and transforms into a raging fire... which is when that raincloud spell you just learned comes in real handy.